Xainey/xainey.github.io/_posts/2016-08-18-powershell-classes-and-concepts.md

 ### Creating instances of a class

-To use a class, we must instantiate an object unless using static properties methods.
+To use a class, we must instantiate an object unless using static properties or methods.
 Most commonly, this is done using the `new()` static method or the [New-Object Command][New-Object].
-In some cases, creating classes dynamically by type, the *New-Object* command is necessary.
+In some cases, such as creating classes dynamically by type, the *New-Object* command is necessary.

 ```powershell
 # Using Static "new" method.